Legally reviewed by:

 An example of this is when a car accident occurs because both a driver and a rider ignored a stop sign.
 70% of the liability may be charged to the driver, while 30% is charged to the biker for violating a stop sign.
 The implication of this is that the biker will only be able to collect 70% of the total compensation against the other party for their injuries.

-Contact Setareh Law’s Personal Injury Lawyers Today
+Contact Setareh Law’s Personal Injury Lawyers Today for a Free Consultation

 Getting involved in an accident while driving or riding is often overwhelming and can come with many injuries.
 The disruption in your day-to-day routine because of the accident cannot be understated.
 At Setareh Law, we help accident victims handle personal injury cases straightforwardly and cost-effectively.
+We offer a free consultation to help you understand your rights and evaluate your case without any upfront costs.

 Our bicycle and car accident lawyers will thoroughly investigate your case and ensure the other party carries all the share for their responsibility in the accident.
 We handle every case with compassion, care, and professionalism.
 Call us at (310) 659-1826 or fill out our contact form online.
 Our lawyers also speak Spanish for our clients’ convenience.